jeremyabbott/Presentations/slides/saturn.md

 ---

-### This Saturn
+### This is Saturn

-- An opinionated functional-first micro-framework
+- An opinionated functional-first micro-web-framework
 - Even thought it's not a planet, it *does* have "rings":
   - Kestrel and ASP.NET Core
   - Giraffe